WZET

 WZET (92.1 FM), branded on-air as Mix 107, is a radio station licensed to Hormigueros, Puerto Rico, the station serves the Western Puerto Rico area.
 The station is currently owned by International Broadcasting Corporation.

 WZET broadcasts in the HD Radio format, and carries additional programming on three of the station's HD subchannels.
 In addition, WZET-HD2's programming is simulcast on translator station W295BU 106.9 FM in Mayagüez.
-Maxima 99.9 FM, QBS 870 AM, and Radio Grito are simulcast on these stations through HD radio, too.
+Fresh 99.9 FM, QBS 870 AM, and Radio Grito are simulcast on these stations through HD radio, too.

 On June 20, 2024, International Broadcasting Corporation announced a sale of WZET/W295BU and other stations to SMD Media Group, a new conglomerate that unite three radio networks converting into a multimedia content hub across the globe.